 The Aquarium-Terrarium with the crocodile hall is opened on the site of the destroyed Moorish Banqueting Hall.
 An orangutan is the first ape born at Wilhelma.

 Wilbert Neugebauer, who has worked at Wilhelma since 1955, becomes director of the zoological-botanical garden.
 The annual number of visitors increases from about 1.03 million in 1960 to more than 1.61 million

-The rock landscape for African monkeys and climbing animals are completed.
+The rock landscape for African monkeys and climbing animals is completed.
 The educational programs of the Wilhelmaschule start.